OrfeasLitos/advising-sessions/log.md

 ### Payment Network

 Today we had an 1-hour meeting with Prof. Kiayias.
-We went to the fine details of what pieces of data is held by the two parties of a channel (in-depth discussion of the contents of local and remote commitment and HTLC transactions, along with their signatures) and the sequence of things that have to happen before an HTLC payment goes through (irrevocably revoke all states that do not contain the HTLC output on both sides).
+We went to the fine details of what pieces of data are held by the two parties of a channel (in-depth discussion of the contents of local and remote commitment and HTLC transactions, along with their signatures) and the sequence of things that have to happen before an HTLC payment goes through (irrevocably revoke all states that do not contain the HTLC output on both sides).